 As your sales team works to build relationships with decision-makers at your target client, your marketing team can build out custom ads, emails or content that speaks directly to the intel sales has gathered.
 This messaging will specifically address that client’s pain points and goals.

 This process doesn’t end after you land an ideal client, either.
 You can use an account-based marketing approach to continue creating valuable and relevant messaging for your current clients, especially if you have new or improved services that you believe would benefit them.
-This is particularly valuable in the cybersecurity industry, because your clients’ needs today may be vastly different than what they could be five or ten years down the road.
+This is particularly valuable in the MSP industry, because your clients’ needs today may be vastly different than what they could be five or ten years down the road.

 Measure your results